Home » Blog » Entrepreneurship » How to Make an Online Portfolio

 • Shining with Creativity.
 An online portfolio website provides a standardized frame for exhibiting your content.
 As you can guess, it’s definitely not the brightest way to present your creative approach as an artist.
 As opposed to that, a personal website gives you the freedom and control you need to design and bring to life your ideas with as much creativity as you want.
 Your viewers will appreciate the journey you’ve created for them.

 As you can see, a personal website is not only convenient and efficient but also necessary for a professional photographer.
 Being able to email a link to your portfolio will complete your image as an artist.
-At the beginning you can easily start with a Free Hosting plan, as the images, you upload probably won’t require a great amount of disk space.
+In the beginning, you can easily start with a Free Hosting plan, as the images, you upload probably won’t require a great amount of disk space.
 With the more visitors, you earn, however, you might want to start considering an upgrade in the future.

 If you are undergoing your education, you can sign up for our Web Hosting for Students plan, which will enable you to use our premium services free of charge for the first year.